HayderAminLab/MEA-seqX/README.md

   - data - additional data needed to use and test run the repository.
 NOTE: This data can only be combined with the provided Zenodo datasets and cannot be used for personal data.
   - help_functions - low-level functions used to clean and process nEphys data
   - README - current file
-  - LICENSE - usage and redistrubution conditions
+  - LICENSE - usage and redistribution conditions
   - Multiscale Spatial Alignment.py - main top-level function used to overlay the SRT and nEphys data with automatic slice alignment
   - SRT Gene Expression.py - top-level functions used for preprocessing, filtering, normalizing, and plotting provided gene lists and select genes for further analysis
   - SRT_nEphys Network Activity Features.py - main top-level, multi-step functions used to calculate specified network activity features from nEphys data and correlate them with gene expression values from SRT gene lists
   - XGBoost Algorithm Prediction.py - top-level function used to predict nEphys network activity features from SRT gene list expression values using XGBoost Algorithm
   - SRT_nEphys Network Topological Metrics.py - main top-level, multi-step functions used to calculate specified network topological metrics from nEphys data and correlate them with gene expression values from SRT gene lists
-  - Non-Negative Matrix Factorization.py - top level function used to identify distinct spatiotemporal patterns across the combined SRT and n‐Ephys modalities
+  - Non-Negative Matrix Factorization.py - top-level function used to identify distinct spatiotemporal patterns across the combined SRT and n‐Ephys modalities

 ## **2. 🚀 Getting Started**

   - Download SRT and nEphys data from Zenodo and separate into subfolders based on condition i.e. SD and ENR.
 Include data from both the repository and downloaded datasets.
   - If using personal data, format folder structure as instructed for the provided data.
-  - Clone the respository locally.
+  - Clone the repository locally.
        > git clone https://github.com/HayderAminLab/MEA-seqX.git
   - Go to the directory and work through the codes in the following order:
     1. Multiscale Spatial Alignment